morpho-org/morpho-token/README.md

 ### Role-based permission

-The Morpho token no longer has role-based permission of functions.
+The new Morpho token does not have role-based permission of functions.

 ### Burning tokens